amolbais05/python-practice/README.md

 # python-practice
-Repository for all python practice code
+Repository for all python practice code, this repository have all python code for begineers to practice